12 – The Richterswil Museum (Canton Zurich, Switzerland)

 Rescuing from oblivion the history and stories of our early Hastons and related ancestors.

-Daniel Haston was an American pioneer, born in northern Virginia.
-In about 1783 he moved his family to what is now East Tennessee and eventually settled in what became White County of Middle Tennessee.
+Daniel Haston was an American pioneer born in northern Virginia.
+In about 1783, he moved his family to what is now East Tennessee and eventually settled in what became White County of Middle Tennessee.

 An Association of Daniel Haston’s Descendants and Other Folks Who Are Interested in Daniel and His Extensive Family

-We would like to see the association grow, not only as a repository and disseminator of historical information, but also as group of committed family members who could assist with Haston-related projects.
+We would like to see the association grow, not only as a repository and disseminator of historical information but also as a group of committed family members who could assist with Haston-related projects.
 For example, one goal would be to raise funds to help with the upkeep of some key cemeteries where our ancestors are buried.

 We will be making known some of the association’s financial needs along the–annual costs of our website as well as some opportunities to assist with some Haston heritage projects.